.The question of “What the Hell?!” could theologically be re-worded into the question, “Which Hell?” Christian Hell has a few popular variants.

 The freewill metaphor tends to produce something haughty in believers.
 I earned salvation because I picked right.

-We shouldn’t think “He was sent to hell only because he picked wrong.”
+We cannot think “He was sent to hell only because he picked wrong.”

 I for one think the answer trends towards hell being eternal more by benefit of who is the actor (God) than by it being a sense of “just desserts.”

 What do you think?
 How do we view this in light of Luther’s sentiment, ‘Be grateful God has never given you true justice… for you would not stand’